SufyanKhan1/Java-Calculator/README.md

 # Java-Calculator
 Java Calculator
-This is a calculator which include Multiply Divide Plus Minus and also take trignometry calculation like Sin and Cos.
+This is a GUI Based Calculator in java which include Multiply Divide Plus Minus and also take trignometry calculation like Sin and Cos.